exploiitm/blog/content/writeups/RVCExIITBFinals/rigged/index.md

 <br>
 {{ img(id="image2.png", alt="Alt Text", class="textCenter") }}

-clearly, 8th arguement is the input we give (hex 414243)
+clearly, 8th argument is the input we give (hex 414243)

 2. Address of win function is at 0x401247
 > all addresses remain same since PIE is off, we can get these from Ghidra or any decompiler